Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Angel’s Trumpet (Brugmansia Suaveolens)

 The symptoms usually appear quickly, but some neurological symptoms may appear with a delay, especially if only small amounts were ingested initially. - How long does it take to recover from Angel’s Trumpet poisoning?

-In mild to moderate poisoning, complete recovery can take 2–3 days.
-In severe poisoning with organ damage, recovery can take several weeks. - Are there long-term consequences after surviving poisoning?
+In mild to moderate poisonings, full recovery can take 2–3 days.
+In severe poisonings with organ damage, recovery can take several weeks. - Are there long-term consequences after surviving poisoning?

 With adequate treatment, long-term consequences are rare.
-However, in severe cases, neurological damage or organ damage, mainly to the kidneys and liver, can remain. - Is it possible for my pet to develop a tolerance to the toxins in Angel’s Trumpet?
+In severe cases, however, neurological damage or organ damage, mainly to the kidneys and liver, may remain. - Is it possible for my pet to develop a tolerance to the toxins in Angel’s Trumpet?

 No, animals do not develop a tolerance to tropane alkaloids.
-Each re-exposureRe-exposure refers to renewed Contact with an allergen, toxin, or pathogen after previous exposure.
-In dogs and cats, this can lead to a renewed or intensified reaction, especially in cases of allergies or sensitivities. can lead to poisoning, which may be more severe than the previous one.
+Every new exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. can lead to poisoning, which may be more severe than the previous one.

 Literature